Item and points lost

 Saturday, 17 January 2026: Tottenham v West Ham 1-2 (0-1)

-This win over Tottenham has instilled new belief into West Ham’s squad and supporters and could be the starting point for an escape from relegation, just like an other game against Tottenham was instrumental in West Ham’s “greatest escape” of 2007!
+One week ago the Hammers lost 0-3 against relegation rivals Nottingham Forest at London Stadium and were 7 points from safety.
+But this win over Tottenham has instilled new belief into West Ham’s squad and supporters and could be the starting point for an escape from relegation, just like an other game against Tottenham was instrumental in West Ham’s “greatest escape” of 2007!

 West Ham’s “Greatest Escape” in the PL season of 2006/07: The chart⬆️ shows league position and points accumulation on West Ham match days or days when their position was altered by other results.